kallemickelborg/recursive-polar-chart/README.md

 ## Live Demo

-Try out the interactive polarchart: [https://polarchart.netlify.app/](https://polarchart.netlify.app/)
+Try out the polar-chart: [https://polarchart.netlify.app/](https://polarchart.netlify.app/)

 ## Usage

-The polarchart allows users to:
+The polar-chart allows users to:

 - Add/remove branches, layers, and labels
 - Customize colors and text
 - Adjust chart dimensions and styling
 - Export the chart as SVG or PNG

-This tool is suitable for strategic planning, resource allocation, and fostering understanding across different organizational layers.
+- Export as .xlsx to edit in Excel
+- Import .xlsx files to update polar-chart